Ballista

 What NOT to Do in Your Senior Job Search

-You've spent years building expertise, leading teams, and delivering results.
-But the wrong tactics can bury your experience in a digital black hole.
-Here are the traps to avoid.
+You spent years building skills, leading teams, and getting results.
+But the wrong moves can bury you in a pile of apps.
+Here are the traps to dodge.

 LinkedIn Easy Apply